moj-analytical-services/IntroRTraining/Intro_markdown.md

 All variables have an associated class.
 The class will determine what calculations are possible and how R should treat them.
 So far, our dataset offenders has variables of two different classes: number, and character.
 Other useful classes are integer, factor, logical and date.

-We can check what class a variable is using summary, looking at the information in the Environment pane or by using the command "class" (see example checking the class of the WEIGHT variable below):
+We can check what class a variable is using summary, looking at the information in the Environment panel or by using the command "class" (see example checking the class of the `WEIGHT` variable below):

 ```r
 class(offenders$WEIGHT)
 ```

 It's possible to coerce variables from one class to another.
-We can change the WEIGHT variable in the offenders dataset to be a integer variable as follows:
+We can change the `WEIGHT` variable in the offenders dataset to be an integer as follows:

 ```r